felipebottega/AI-Audiovisual-Lab/Guide-ComfyUI-WAN-I2V.md

 - expecting the same seed to behave identically after changing resolution or frame count
 - increasing CFG too much
 - using too many steps in a Lightning workflow

----

-## Common Mistakes

-### 1. Using the wrong LoRA branch

-If a LoRA has separate high-noise and low-noise versions, do not attach them randomly.

-Use the matching branch.

-### 2. Ignoring the high-noise stage

-The high-noise stage is where the clip gets its structure and motion.
-Skipping it or weakening it too much usually gives poor results.

-### 3. Placing LoRA too late

-LoRA must affect the model before sampling.
-If it is added too late, the effect is reduced or lost.

-### 4. Mixing incompatible files

-A wrong checkpoint, encoder, or VAE can quietly destroy quality even if the workflow still runs.

-### 5. Overusing steps in Lightning

-Lightning workflows are meant to be fast.
-If the model is optimized for few steps, adding many more does not always help.

-### 6. Pushing strength too hard

-A very strong LoRA can create:

-- texture artifacts
-- unstable motion
-- over-stylized frames
-- identity drift

-### 7. Treating the 5B model like the 14B model

-The 5B version is lighter and more practical for limited hardware, but it is not the same quality target as the 14B workflow.

 ## Resources and Associated Files on CivitAI